aditiputrevu/AudiPDF/README.md

 # 📚✨ AudiPDF ✨📚

 Welcome to the **PDF-to-Audiobook Converter**! 🎉
 This project turns your boring PDFs into exciting audiobooks using **AWS Polly**, Amazon's state-of-the-art text-to-speech service.
-Whether commuting, working out, or just too lazy to read, this tool has got you covered! 🚀
+Whether commuting, working out, or just too lazy to read, this tool covers you! 🚀

 ---